SeaQL/seaql.github.io/SeaORM/docs/04-generate-entity/02-entity-structure.md

 pub name: String
 ```

-If you need your JSON field to be deserialized into a struct in Rust.
+If you need your JSON field to be deserialized into a struct.
 You would need to derive `FromJsonQueryResult` for it.

 ```rust
 #[derive(Clone, Debug, PartialEq, DeriveEntityModel)]